RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Completed at: 2017-08-22 11:55:47
 	- Total time: 0:00:13

-3) Run the ./ANM to analyse  EV71_CG3.pdb
+3) Run ./ANM to analyse  EV71_CG3.pdb

 3.1) First make a sub-directory to avoid overwriting of your previous ANM outout: